simonswain/straw/README.md

 `process()` is called every time a message is passed in to a node.

+Your code needs to call `output()` whenever you have a message to send out from the node.

 ```javascript
 var straw = require('straw');
 module.exports = straw.node.extend({